 Dogs generally learn because they want to please you, their master.
 Cats, on the other hand, have a mind of their own and believe you are the pet (at least that is how it feels right cat owners?).
 They also have very different personalities.
 Training a cat takes lots of patience.
 Not because they are stupid, but because they are not inclined to perform for you like a dog would.
 Is this bad?
 Not really, cats can do amazing things once they are trained.

 Other pets, such as gerbils, birds, lizards, skunks and snakes (just to name some of the more common ones) can learn tricks as well.
 All you have to do is learn their abilities and their likes and dislikes.
 For instance, a cat can't race a car (unless it is a lion, tiger, or leopard), but many dogs can run fast enough to catch up quite easily.
 Even the smaller breeds can run pretty fast.
 Your vet could be a great source for information on how to train your pet.

 If I Give My Pet a Treat, Will It Do What I Want?

 Not really, unless your pet is extremely adept in reading minds.
 You have to be patient and allow the animal to understand what you want them to do.
 For instance: if you give a dog treats, he will just eat the treats and look for more.
 But if you sit him down saying 'sit' and give him a treat when he does, you have taught him to sit on command (practice is, of course, essential to actually get the dog to always sit on command).

 To Round It All up in a Neat Package

-- Animals do not know the human language.
+- Animals do not know human languages.